Raoul Island: July 2011 earthquake

 7 July 2011 – 7:03 am.
 A 7.6 Magnitude earthquake occurred at a depth of 24 km, 211 km east of Raoul Island.
-7 July 2011 – 8:51 am Pacific Tsunami Warning Center scientist Barry Hirshorn told Newstalk ZB the quake generated a 1.9 metre tsunami at Raoul Island.
+7 July 2011 – 8:51 am Pacific Tsunami Warning Centre scientist Barry Hirshorn told Newstalk ZB the quake generated a 1.9 metre tsunami at Raoul Island.

 October 2011 earthquake

 22 October 2011 – 5:57 pm.
 A 7.4 magnitude earthquake occurred at a depth of 45 km, 230 km east of Raoul Island.

 The Ministry of Civil Defence had issued the advisory while it assessed the severity of the threat to New Zealand.
 The Ministry was warning people in coastal areas to stay off beaches and out of the water.
-People were advised to avoid sightseeing and remain on alert in case the earthquake has generated a tsunami, however by mid-morning warnings had lifted.
+People were advised to avoid sightseeing and remain on alert in case the earthquake had generated a tsunami, however by mid-morning warnings had lifted.

-2012 - Mihai Muncus-Nagy
+2012 – Mihai Muncus-Nagy

 Department of Conservation volunteer Mihai Muncus-Nagy, a 33-year-old biologist from Romania, went missing on Raoul Island on 2 January 2012.
-He went to Raoul at the end of October 2011.
-His vehicle and gear were found close to where he was carrying out water temperature readings on the morning of 2 January 2012.
+He had gone to Raoul at the end of October 2011.
+His vehicle and gear were found close to where he had been carrying out water temperature readings on the morning of 2 January 2012.

-The remaining staff and volunteers searched the shore, but did not find any further signs of him.
+The remaining staff and volunteers searched the shore, but found no further sign of him.
 A helicopter was sent to Raoul by the Rescue Coordination Centre New Zealand (RCCNZ) from Taupō to carry out an aerial search.
 A DOC boat was also used in the search.

 Muncus-Nagy was presumed drowned.
-Auckland District Court found the Department of Conservation culpable in his death for failing to ensure his safety.
+Auckland District Court later found the Department of Conservation culpable in his death for failing to ensure his safety.